US TARIFFS UPDATE | August 2025 | No impact expected on your Presto orders | Read full details

 Nationality: American

-Cabell "Cab" Calloway III was an American jazz singer, dancer, bandleader and actor.
-He was associated with the Cotton Club in Harlem, where he was a regular performer and became a popular vocalist of the swing era.
+Cabell Calloway III was an American jazz singer, songwriter and bandleader.
+He was a regular performer at the Cotton Club in Harlem, where he became a popular vocalist of the swing era.
 His niche of mixing jazz and vaudeville won him acclaim during a career that spanned over 65 years.

 Calloway was a master of energetic scat singing and led one of the most popular dance bands in the United States from the early 1930s to the late 1940s.
 His band included trumpeters Dizzy Gillespie, Jonah Jones, and Adolphus "Doc" Cheatham, saxophonists Ben Webster and Leon "Chu" Berry, guitarist Danny Barker, bassist Milt Hinton, and drummer Cozy Cole.